 The bases of all oils are monosaturated fatty acids (MUFAs) – in other words, healthy dietary fats.
 By eliminating saturated and trans fats from your diet, and substituting it with MUFAs, you can experience better overall health.
 The benefit of MUFAs extends to improved heart health, lowered cholesterol, and additional benefits to blood sugar levels, so they are helpful for diabetics.

-Although oil in general can help improve your cholesterol, there is one type in particular which stands out from the rest.
+Although oil, in general, can help improve your cholesterol, there is one type in particular that stands out from the rest.